-- Organization and Transparency: Larvol appreciated how our steering committee meetings encouraged open dialogue which generated useful discussion that helped propel the project forward.
+- Organization & Transparency: Larvol appreciated how our steering committee meetings encouraged open dialogue which generated useful discussion that helped propel the project forward.

 “The Pentalog team was extremely responsive to our needs and made many excellent suggestions to improve our product.
 The level of communication was such that it felt like we were working with a very talented internal team” Larvol’s CEO, Bruno Larvol